articles Ratings /ratings/en/research/articles/240502-european-utilities-the-rating-relevance-of-net-zero-commitments-13034558 content esgSubNav

 image

 Top utilities have already aligned a major share of their investments to the EU Taxonomy.
 Some still may raise this share.
 In 2022 and 2023, most of the utility companies' investments were aligned with the EU Taxonomy.
 This means they fulfil the Taxonomy's definition by supporting at least one of the environmental targets set by the European Parliament and the EU Council, are aligned with specific screening criteria, and do no significant harm to any of the EU's environmental objectives.
-Companies such as Orsted, E.ON SE, Fortum, Iberdrola, and Enel have nearly all capex certified as being EU Taxonomy aligned.
+At companies such as Orsted, E.ON SE, Fortum, Iberdrola, and Enel, nearly all capex is EU Taxonomy aligned.
 Other companies, such as Engie and Electricité de France S.A.
 (EDF) at 66% are close to 75%, but all including CEZ a.s. at 53% post a majority of capex aligned.

 We continue to view gas-fired capacity as a bridge technology needed for grid stability as renewables ramp up.
 This is mainly because of the conditions attached to gas-fired capacity's inclusion in the Taxonomy (see sidebar above).
 We incorporate our view of gas-fired capacity into how we assess company business profiles and strategies; we position them as weaker than power grid operators.
 In addition, we see such capacity as riskier from a stranded-asset risk viewpoint, unless it is hydrogen compatible or combined with carbon capture and storage (CCS) technology.
 However, both technologies are only moderately mature and not proven at scale.
 Despite higher carbon emissions prices, it is likely still not economically viable without government subsidies.